 Please review this information early in the school year and refer to as needed during the year.
-Should you have any questions about information found here or on any other school-related topics, we encourage you to call us at 267-893-4200.
+Should you have any questions about information found here or on any other school-related topics, we encourage you to call us at 267-893-3900.

 SCHOOL HOURS

-8:35 Children may report to Class (1st Bell)
+8:30 Children may report to Class

 8:50 School Begins

 11:25 Morning Kindergarten Dismissal

 12:55 Afternoon Kindergarten Begins

 3:30 School Dismissal Begins

-To help ensure the safety of our children and staff - and to abide by the Central Bucks School Board Policy, it is required that all visitors report to the receptionist's desk, register, and wear a guest badge before going to a classroom or the Library.
+To help ensure the safety of our children and staff - and to abide by the Central Bucks School Board Policy, it is required that all visitors report to the receptionist's desk, register, and wear a guest badge before going to a classroom, the Library or any other area of the building.
 All guests/parents must adhere to the primary purpose of their visit and refrain from interrupting the educational process occurring in other rooms.